Ray Larabie

 Raymond Larabie (born 1970 in Ottawa, Ontario) is a Canadian typographer and type designer.
 He founded Typodermic Fonts in 2001 and launched his Larabie Fonts free-font project in 1996.
 In 2008 he moved to Nagoya, Japan, incorporating the foundry in 2011.
-Larabie is best known for display typefaces such as Coolvetica (1999) and Pricedown (used for the Grand Theft Auto logo), and for releasing Canada 150 (2015) into the public domain.
+Larabie is best known for display typefaces such as Coolvetica (1999) and Pricedown (used for the Grand Theft Auto logo), and for releasing Canada 150 (2015), along with hundreds of his other older typefaces, into the public domain.